kontainapp/guide-examples/quickstart.md

 Once you have installed Kontain, and cloned the examples repository, and you are ready to try things out, below are a few quick tips to try out Kontain in Docker, docker-compose and Kubernetes.

 ## Using Kontain with Docker hello-world:
-### run the classic docker hello-world program with Kontain as the runtime
+### Run the classic docker hello-world program with Kontain as the runtime

 ```shell
 $ docker run --runtime=krun hello-world